 Facilities Management is continually striving to improve the efficiency of our recycling program as well as provide accountability to the university as to how and what is being recycled.
 The custodial staff picks up both recycling and waste at the same time then places them in the appropriate dumpsters.
 In order to make this process more effective, we have switched the recycling bags to a bright green while keeping the trash bags the black or white color.
 This serves as a visual reminder to the staff member while providing accountability to the university that everything in our co-mingled recycling containers is being placed in the appropriate dumpster.

 In November 2012, UNTHSC expanded our university’s recycling program to include ink cartridges, cell phones and batteries through a partnership with Universal Recyclers Technologies.
 You can either send these items by interoffice mail to FMB 110 or place in the Recycling 2.0 receptacles located in the MET building located near the Four Star Cafe and in the library 2nd floor by the cafe.
+Please leave the larger cartridges/toners in their original box to minimize ink leakage.
 We only have these two locations due to the fire hazard of collecting batteries.
 If you require a special pickup, please contact the Office of Sustainability.
 Please do NOT place these items in the co-mingle recycling as they require special recycling, and please do NOT leave them in hallways or on the trash/recycle bins as they will not get recycled.
 Call 817-735-2451 with questions.

 Ink Cartridges & Toners